 - Smoking crack, amphetamine, and methamphetamine can damage the lungs and make asthma worse, and users are at risk for coughing, bronchitis, and pneumonia.4,5

-- Inhaling heroin can lead to leukoencephalopathy (white brain matter disease), reduced lung functioning, difficulty breathing, and repeated asthma attacks.6
+- Inhaling heroin can lead to leukoencephalopathy (white brain matter disease) and numerous respiratory problems, including airway reactivity and asthma attacks.6,17

 - Smoking “fry,” or marijuana cigarettes laced with embalming fluid and PCP, can lead to bronchitis, body tissue damage, brain damage, lung damage, impaired coordination, and inflammation and sores in the throat, nose, and esophagus.7

 Your health is too important to risk on smoking drugs.
 We can help you take your life back from addiction in our accredited treatment program in sunny Las Vegas.

 Is Marijuana Smoke as Bad as Cigarette Smoke?